wethod/learning-center-source/content/finance/index.md

 If you received a travel booking confirmation email

-1. Head to the confirmed travel request by clicking *Take me there*
+1. Head to the confirmed travel request by clicking *Take me there*.

-2. Open the travel request's details
+2. Open the travel request's details.

 3. Scroll down to the bottom and download files attached.